davedavedavenm/nuki-smart-lock-notification/DOCKER_GUIDE.md

 On first launch, the system will:
 1. Create default configuration files if none exist
-2. Set up necessary volumes for persistence
+2. Set up necessary directories for persistence
 3. Initialize with default admin credentials (admin/nukiadmin)
 4. Start all required services